poojaisabelle/Project-One/README.md

    The above major pollutants are the components of the Air Quality Index (AQI), which is regulated by the Clean Air Act.

-There are other parameters that affect air quality.
+   However, there are other parameters that would affect air quality.

 2. Understanding about the units of the air pollutants The units of the air pollutants are not explicitly stated inside the air quality data.
 We've interpreted their units as instructed [here](https://www.airnow.gov/sites/default/files/2020-05/aqi-technical-assistance-document-sept2018.pdf).
 We do not guarantee that's exactly what the units should be.